jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 ## Any others?

 Yes, if you're writing a new package, and there's two potential APIs that would both work equally fine but they both have different (say) performance implications based on their implementation then that might be a bad use-case for TDD.
+Tests can't help you choose between two different function signatures, for example.

 In such a case you're really out near the edge of software-development and you're almost in research mode.
 Once you've sorted out architecture and explored the space sufficiently, that's when TDD might be of more use.